martinanderson/devlog/README.md

 # DevLog()  — a PHP debugging tool
 ## Advanced JS console.log substitute for PHP developers

-PHP devLog() is advanced and easy to use JavaScript's console.log substitute for PHP Developers that helps you work more effectivly and give a boost for your debugging work.
+PHP devLog() is advanced and easy to use JavaScript's console.log() command substitute for PHP Developers, that offers an efficency boost for your development and debugging tasks.

 * Very simple and fast to integrate into your PHP project
 * and also includes monitoring script in Bash, to moitor your devLog() messages in a terminal window